tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - ICI-induced inflammatory arthritis has been reported
  - corticosteroids can treat mild irAEs, TNFα inhibitors reserved for severe cases (prolonged TNFα inhibitor use can negatively impact antitumor effect of ICI)
  - here, they try instead to use the anti IL6 receptor antibody (FDA approved to treat RA) for ICI-induced arthritis
+# Targeting of multiple tumor-associated antigens by individual T cell receptors during successful cancer immunotherapy
+## Highlights
+ - individual T cells can recognize multiple, different tumor-associated antigens
+ - identification of new epitopes recognized by these "orphan" T cells
+## Summary
+ - in the context of tumor-infiltrating lymphocyte therapy
-# Targeting PI3K alpha increases the efficacy of anti-PD-1 antibody in cervical cancer
+# Targeting PI3Kα increases the efficacy of anti-PD-1 antibody in cervical cancer
  - *PIK3CA* mutation results in increase PD-L1 levels, repression of CD8<sup>+</sup> T cell differentiation in cervical cancer
 # T cell characteristics associated with toxicity to immune checkpoint blockade in patients with melanoma
 ## Abstract